 Step 3.
 Add Integration Task

-Druid provides you with two integration tasks:
+Druid provides you with four integration tasks:

 To know which task to use, learn the difference between the blob and file storage.